teltec/Everest/README.md

 - Backup and restore plans;
 - Scheduled execution of backup and restore plans;
 - Synchronization;
-- Supports long paths (with more than 260 characters - Windows' MAX_PATH) -- Currently limited by lack of support from the AWSSDK - see https://github.com/aws/aws-sdk-net/issues/294;
+- Does not support long paths (with more than 260 characters - Windows' MAX_PATH) -- Currently limited by lack of support from the AWSSDK - see https://github.com/aws/aws-sdk-net/issues/294;
 - Automatic network shares mapping;
 - Runs backup/restore operations without requiring an active user session (a logged user);
 - Automatically deletes old backuped files;